JoanaMota/my_Oh_My_Zsh/README.md

 mv 10-powerline-symbols.conf ~/.config/fontconfig/conf.d/
 ```

-Fixing this broken theme with the correct font was not piece of cake.
+Fixing this broken theme with the correct font was no piece of cake.
 The `Ubuntu Mono Nerd Font Complete Mono Windows Compatible.ttf` worked for me.
-To install just double click to open and click install.
+To install just double click to open and click install. (this font is in the repository)

-pictures

-After run:
+Afterwards run:
 ```
 fc-cache -vf ~/.local/share/fonts/
 ```